 The specialized course in Astronomy and Astrophysics offers an advanced labwork.
-The experiments will take place at section Astronomy (Sand 1) or at section Computational Physics (Auf der Morgenstelle 10).
+The experiments will take place at sections Astronomy and High Energy Astrophysics (Sand 1) or at section Computational Physics (Auf der Morgenstelle 10).
 The experiments in Nuclear Physics for students of Master Astro and Particle Physics will take place at Physikalisches Institut (Auf der Morgenstelle 14).

 - X-ray--CCD (Astronomy, Thomas Schanz room A142, meeting place room A112)

-Estimation of properties of a pn-CCD in the lab, analysis of measurements with the X-ray satellite XMM-Newton. (experiment instructions; poster (outdated), poster of the eRosita project).
+Estimation of properties of a pn-CCD in the lab, analysis of measurements with the X-ray satellite XMM-Newton. (experiment instructions; LINUX basics; poster (outdated), poster of the eRosita project).

-- MCP detectors (Astronomy, Jürgen Barnstedt room A121, meeting place room A121)
+- MCP detectors (Astronomy, Jürgen Barnstedt room A121, meeting place room A121 / Sebastian Diebold room A108)

 Using the micro channel plate detector of the ORFEUS echelle spectrometer the working principle and the properties of such detectors will be analyzed. (experiment instructions; poster)